Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/auth-introduction.md

 We'll use ASP.NET Core Identity to implement authentication and authorization in our application.

-## Minimal API and Authentication

-In ASP.NET Core Minimal API, we can implement authentication and authorization without the need for controllers.
-We'll define endpoints directly in our application, but we'll organize them in a clean, maintainable way.

 ## Organizing Authentication Endpoints

 In our approach, we'll organize our authentication endpoints in a separate file, following the pattern of separating endpoints by functionality.
 This approach offers several benefits: